eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-10_transfering-to-yourself-works.md

 - - -

-This page is synchronized from the post: [Transfering to Yourself - works!](https://steemit.com/@justyy/transfering-to-yourself-works)
+This page is synchronized from the post: ['Transfering to Yourself - works!'](https://steemit.com/@justyy/transfering-to-yourself-works)